steharr/ms3-holiday-review/README.md

 The **five planes of user experience design** developed by Jesse James Garrett was used as the conceptual framework for the development process of this site

 ### **Strategy Plane**
 The process of choosing a destination for your next holiday can sometimes be overwhelming.
 Holiday review sites such as [Tripadvisor](https://www.tripadvisor.ie/) and [HolidayTruths](https://www.holidaytruths.co.uk/) can have cluttered interfaces which have an abundance of data that the viewer needs to navigate through.
 Other times when searching for options online, users will come accross websites with curated lists created by travel agent companies.
-The validity of these lists can sometimes be questionable; Could these list contain locations which are affiliated with the Travel Agent?
+The validity of these lists can sometimes be questionable; Could these lists contain locations which are affiliated with the Travel Agent?
 Could **Location A** be at the top of a list purely because the website owners are trying to sell holidays to a partnered resort at that location?

-The site owner of HolidayHub is looking to break into this market with a holiday review website with an intuitive interface that provides users with unbiased, data driven travel ideas.
-The unique selling point of the site is to be a **Charts** page which aggregates user reviews and gives a complete and clear picture of where the best places to go are.
+The site owner of HolidayHub is looking to break into this market with a holiday review website that has an intuitive interface providing users with unbiased, data driven travel ideas.
+The unique selling point of the site is a **Charts** page which aggregates user reviews and gives a complete and clear picture of where the best places to go are.
 Its important for the site owner that the website develops an active userbase who feel like they are connected to a wider community of reviewers.

 Typical site viewers for **HolidayHub** are:
 * People who prefer to go to a holiday destinations based off recomendations they have been given from others